NVIDIA/spark-rapids/docs/FAQ.md

 ## How does the performance compare to DataBricks' DeltaEngine?

 We have not evaluated the performance yet.
 DeltaEngine is not open source, so any analysis needs to be done with Databricks in some form.
-When DeltaEngine is generally available if the terms of service allow it we will look into doing a comparison.
+When DeltaEngine is generally available and the terms of service allow it, we will look into doing a comparison.

 ### How many tasks can I run per executor?
 How many should I run per executor?

 There is no limit on the number of tasks per executor that you can run.
 Generally we recommend 2 to 6 tasks per executor and 1 GPU per executor.
-The GPU typically benefits from having 2 tasks run in (parallel)[configs.md#sql.concurrentGpuTasks] on it at a time, assuming your GPU has enough memory to support that.
+The GPU typically benefits from having 2 tasks run in [parallel](configs.md#sql.concurrentGpuTasks) on it at a time, assuming your GPU has enough memory to support that.
 Having 2 to 3 times as many tasks off of the GPU as on the GPU allows for I/O to be run in parallel with the processing.
 If you increase the tasks too high you can overload the I/O and starting the initial processing can suffer.
 But if you have a lot of processing that